MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is being extended to bot scenarios.

-Using RSC, you can request team owners to consent for a bot to receive user messages across standard channels and group chats in a team without being @mentioned.
-The capability is enabled by specifying the `ChannelMessage.Read.Group` or `ChatMessage.Read.Chat` permissions in the manifest of an RSC enabled Teams app.
+Using RSC, you can request team owners consent for a bot to receive user messages across standard channels and group chats in a team without being @mentioned.
+The capability is enabled by specifying the `ChannelMessage.Read.Group` or `ChatMessage.Read.Chat` permissions in the manifest of a RSC enabled Teams app.
 The conversation owners can grant consent during the app installation or upgrade process.
-Bots can receive all group chat messages in a team when consented to during app installation.
+Bots can receive all group chat messages in a team when consented during app installation.
 For more information about enabling RSC for your app, see [resource-specific consent](../../../graph-api/rsc/resource-specific-consent.md).

 ## Enable bots to receive all channel or chat messages